How to order the Wise Visa FIFA World Cup 2026™ card, thanks to Visa

 Rather than using a normal debit card for trips abroad you could use a dedicated travel card instead.
 Here’s a few of the travel money cards on the market for Australian customers.

-ING don’t have a specific travel money card at the moment, but they do have the ING Orange One credit card which may give you some travel perks and benefits.
+ING don’t have a specific travel money card at the moment, but they do have the Orange Everyday and Orange One cards, which give you some travel perks and benefits.

 When it comes to travelling and money, here's a few things to consider before you take off.